System Architecture: Scale → Height → Clearance/Flow → Materials → Context → Safety

 The ideal height is 1–2 inches lower than the top of your sofa cushions.
 For detailed ergonomics and proportional rules, see: The Coffee Table Height & Proportion Guide

-Aim for 14–18 inches for the perfect balance of legroom and reach.
+Target about 18 inches as the primary reach/legroom clearance.
+In tighter rooms, 14 inches can work as a practical minimum, but comfort improves as you approach 18.
 For walkway planning and small-space calculations, see: The 18-Inch Rule: Coffee Table Clearance & Walkway Physics

 Round or oval tables work best to improve traffic flow in tight spaces.
 For a full comparison of shapes based on flow, safety, and layout, see: Coffee Table Shapes Explained: Flow, Safety & Circulation